 USDA food safety is different than FDA

 The USDA is responsible for meat, poultry, eggs, milk (except fluid milk), catfish and grapefruit.
 The FDA regulates all other food products except meat and poultry.
-So while the USDA has a different focus than the FDA (the USDA focuses more on meat and poultry while the FDA focuses on seafood and other products), they do both have their own responsibilities related to food safety.
+So while the USDA has a different focus than the FDA (the USDA focuses more on meat and poultry while the FDA focuses on seafood and other products and performs recalls ), they do both have their own responsibilities related to food safety.

 The USDA inspects these meats